AthuOfficial/athuofficial.github.io/extras.md

 <br />
+<h3 id="soundcloud-embed">Check out my media list</h3>
+<p><a href = "https://www.notion.so/inflatonn/Content-List-f929ecd1a09b400e8765837e0ec92608">This</a> is an extensive list of all the media I consume.
+The list is very fluid and will be updated continiously.</p>

 <h3 id="soundcloud-embed">Listen to my Jam.</h3>
 <h6 id="soundcloud-embed">P.S.
 Linking only my main playlist.
 Other playlists can be found in my profile.
 You can follow me by clicking the button.</h6>